FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 To make the highlighting markup be interpreted as HTML use triple curly braces `{{{ }}}`.
 See [Adding a suggest container](/api/3.x/ff-suggest) in the `ff-suggest` documentation or the [Template Engine documentation](/documentation/3.x/template-engine).

+#### Question:
+Our polyfills seem to be clashing with the WebComponents polyfills.
+#### Answer:
+One option is to use a polyfill that is compatible with the WebComponents polyfill.

+ A polyfill clash may not always be obvious at first.
+ Errors that could hint at such a clash may involve `Symbol.iterator` or `Promise`.
+ For detailed information on which features the WebComponents polyfill implements, refer to the official [GitHub repository](https://github.com/webcomponents/polyfills).
+If this doesn't seem to solve the issue, please [contact us](/contacts) for a custom solution.

 ## Errors
 ---